-Subject's Name: 4 Title of Research Protocol: Th ne Genetics of Childho ood Neurological Diseases Investigator's Name: Dr. Jose Protocol Number and expiration - e completion of this study In addition, this information may also be sorders in other individuals and families. genetic information as a preco Participation in this study does means having a test performed interested in having genetic te ondition in applying for s not mean that you ha d and the results provide sting performed, you see.
-Your doctor can pro- h study has been required to furnish or health insurance and/or a job. ave had genetic testing.
-Genetic testing ded to you and your doctor.
-If you are should consult your doctor, as some ovide you with the necessary information you.
-Dr. Gleeson and/orexplained this study to you an research-related problems, you on Dr. Gleeson's behalf has tions.
-If you have other questions or son at (858) 246-0547.
-You may refuse to parou will receive at this You have received a copy of t Bill of Rights" to keep. his consent document and a copy of "Experimental Subject's You agree to participate.
-Subject's Signature Witness Date
+Subject's Name: 4 Title of Research Protocol: The Genetics of Childhoo d Neurological Diseases Investigator's Name: Dr. Jos seph Gleeson Protocol Number and expira completion of this study in addition, this information may also be orders in other individuals and families. genetic information as a pre Participation in this study do means having a test perform interested in having genetic condition in applying for loss not mean that you have and the results provide testing performed, you shole.
+Your doctor can provide study has been required to furnish health insurance and/or a job.
+The had genetic testing.
+Genetic testing and to you and your doctor.
+If you are should consult your doctor, as some wide you with the necessary information ou.
+Dr. Gleeson and/orexplained this study to you a research-related problems, y on Dr. Gleeson's behalf has ons.
+If you have other questions or at (858) 246-0547. y.
+You may refuse to part you will receive at this or · · · · · · · · · · · · · · · · · · · You have received a copy o Bill of Rights" to keep. f this consent document ar nd a copy of "Experimental Subject's You agree to participate.
+Subject's Signature Witness , ,